OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:30

-Because he came close to death for the work of Christ, risking his life to compensate for your absence in service to me.
+because he came close to death for the work of Christ, risking his life to make up for the help you could not give me.